rimuadmin/TeensyMaestro-Hardware/README.md

 13. Click 'Order Now'
 14. Use the 'Add gerber file' button to select the zip file that you downloaded
 15. The order page will import the gerber files and you should see the 2D representation of the front and rear of the panel displayed.
+16. JLCPCB examines the zip file and sets the Layers and Dimensions values.
-16. Select 'Base Material: Aluminum'
+17. Select 'Base Material: Aluminum'
-17. Select 'PCB Qty'.
+18. Select 'PCB Qty'.
 The minimum quantity is 5.
-18. Select 'PCB Color: Black'
+19. Select 'PCB Color: Black'
-19. Optionally, select 'Surface Finish: LeadFree HASL'
+20. Optionally, select 'Surface Finish: LeadFree HASL'
-20. Select 'Mark on PCB: Remove Mark' *(If you don't remove this, the fabricator will print the order number on the front panel)*
+21. Select 'Mark on PCB: Remove Mark' *(If you don't remove this, the fabricator will print the order number on the front panel)*
-21. Click 'Save to Cart'.
+22. Click 'Save to Cart'.

-## Overall Assembly
+23. Check out and purchase the two boards.

+# PCB Assembly Steps

+> *Do not solder the display on to the front side of the PCB until all the components on the rear side of the PCB have been soldered.
+The display covers over component through-holes that can't be soldered after the display is in place.*

 - The slice tuning encoders are attached directly to the front panel, with openings in the main PCB to allow the encoders to pass through.
 - The front side of the PCB holds the display, encoders and push buttons.
 - The reverse side of the PCB holds the Teensy 4.1 micro controller, I/O Expanders, header connectors, resistors and capacitors.

-# PCB Assembly Steps

-> *Do not solder the display on to the front side of the PCB until all the components on the rear side of the PCB have been soldered.
-The display covers over component through-holes that can't be soldered after the display is in place.*

 ### 1. Prepare the Display